eraikakou/All-About-NLP/courses/coursera/Natural-Language-Processing-Specialization/Natural-Language-Processing-with-Probabilistic-Models/ReadMe.md

    1. **GPT-2** or generative pre-training 2 by Open AI.

 If you want to use these advanced methods, you can find off the shelf pre-trained models on the Internet.
 You can fine tune these models using your own corpus to generate high-quality, domain, specific word embeddings.

+# CBOW model - Continuous Bag-of-Words Model.

+## Data preparation

+In the data preparation phase, starting with a corpus of text, you will:

+- Clean and tokenize the corpus.

+- Extract the pairs of context words and center word that will make up the training data set for the CBOW model.
+The context words are the features that will be fed into the model, and the center words are the target values that the model will learn to predict.
+Now that you have transformed the corpus into a list of clean tokens, you can slide a window of words across this list.
+For each window you can extract a center word and the context words.
+These context and center words will make up the training set that you will use to train the CBOW model.

+- Create simple vector representations of the context words (features) and center words (targets) that can be used by the neural network of the CBOW model. **Mapping words to indices and indices to words:** The center words will be represented as one-hot vectors, and the vectors that represent context words are also based on one-hot vectors.
+To create one-hot word vectors, you can start by mapping each unique word to a unique integer (or index).